 How will I know what classes my son or daughter is taking?

 You can learn about your student’s class schedule by talking with your student.
 Advisors and other university personnel are not allowed to disclose information contained in student records to anyone without specific written and signed permission from the student.
 This privacy protection is governed by the Family Educational Rights and Privacy Act (FERPA) of 1974.

-How does my child find out who the advisor is?
+How does my child find out who his or her advisor is?

-Advisors are assigned by the student’s last name or by major for entering first year students, and sophomores, juniors and transfers who have not yet been assigned an advisor within their major.
-Entering first year students will meet their advisor during summer orientation and continue working with that advisor until they transition to an advisor in the major program.
+Advisors are assigned by the student’s last name or by major.
+Entering first-year students will meet their advisor during their Orientation sessopn and continue working with that advisor until they transition to an advisor in their major program.